-SB 571 allows persons convicted of a felony crime to register to vote, update their voter registration, and vote in elections while still incarcerated.
-It further specifies that the person's residence, and thus their county for voter registration purposes, will be where they last resided before they were incarcerated.
+HB 2366 allows persons convicted of a felony crime to register to vote, update their voter registration, and vote in elections while incarcerated.
+It further specifies the person's residence, and thus their county for voter registration purposes, is where they last resided before their incarceration.